chrisdew/deltaql/README.md

 Notice
 ------

-This project is under heavy development and does not yet do anything other than pass some tests.
+This project is under heavy development and does not yet do anything other than pass some tests, and make the DeltaQL Bootstrap project work.

 DeltaQL